mulle-nat/ld-so-breakage/README.md

 ## ELF Addendum

-Reading up on the [ELF](http://refspecs.linuxbase.org/elf/elf.pdf) specification, it's now clear to me, that ELF actually specifies that `atexit` should be used for `__attribute__((destructor))__`.
+Reading up on the [ELF](http://refspecs.linuxbase.org/elf/elf.pdf) specification, it seems clear to me, that ELF actually specifies that `atexit` should be used for `__attribute__((destructor))__`.

 To me it seems clear, that the ELF specification was not written with any pre-exit unloading of